AG7GN/nexus-audio/README.md

 	alsamixer

 Press __F1__ for help familiarizing yourself with navigating the `alsamixer` interface.
 Some controls are in stereo.
-The up and down arrows change the levels of both left channels (for the left radio) and right (for the right radio).
+The up and down arrows change the levels of both left (for the left radio) and right (for the right radio) channels.

 - Pressing __Q__ or __E__ increases the left or right channel (radio) level respectively.